 Take a look at these photos.
 This is what a modern, elegant and distinctive car looks like.
 It will be on sale in 2018 though only in Canada and the US.
 The details can be inspected here.
 What is interesting is the approach Lucid have taken, managing to give the car a clear identity without recourse to strange detailing and without obviously using a grille-like oblong at the front.
 Continue reading “They Got This One Right”

 Not so much Geneva bites, more nibbles from a show which wasn’t short of substantial fare.

 And rightly so.
 The one-nation marque, which few people outside the UK even realise exists, outdid Jeep, MINI, Jaguar Land Rover, Mazda, Honda, Suzuki and Mitsubishi for sales across the entire EU zone in 2016.
 Continue reading “Geneva 2017 – l’Insolite Part 1”

 First, an apology.
 This sequel to our piece on the Mohs Ostentatienne was originally promised to coincide with the 20 January 2017 Presidential Inauguration.
 In the event we missed it.
 Blame the crowds.

 The Mohs Safarikar was Bruce Mohs’ next motoring project after the Ostentatienne.
 Obviously sharing what, back then, was certainly never referred to as DNA, this was a companion to the Opera Sedan, the clue to its function being in the name.
-As with the Ostentatienne, the Safarikar is an easy target for the smartarse motoring writer wanting to get a few cheap laughs with little intellectual outlay, and forgive me if I don’t manage to rise above my peers.
-Continue reading “A Larger Car for a Larger Continent”
+As with the Ostentatienne, the Safarikar is an easy target for the smartarse motoring writer wanting to get a few cheap laughs with little intellectual outlay, and forgive me if I don’t manage to Continue reading “A Larger Car for a Larger Continent”

 Driven to Write continues its Geneva walk of shame, and finds some cause for optimism amidst the mainstream behemoths.